Key Takeaways

 Auditory Processing Activities

 Moving on to auditory processing activities, you’ll find that exercises such as sound filtering can immensely benefit children with Sensory Processing Disorder.
 Engaging in rhythmic pattern practice enhances their ability to process auditory information and supports cognitive development.
-Identifying environmental sounds helps fine-tune their auditory discrimination skills, crucial for navigating daily life.
+Identifying environmental sounds helps fine-tune their auditory discrimination skills, which is crucial for navigating daily life.

 Sound Filtering Exercises